 A not-guilty plea means that the defendant does not admit to having committed an offense.
 Although it is not necessarily a denial of guilt, a claim of innocence requires the prosecution to prove its case beyond a reasonable doubt.

-If you have questions about the ramifications of a not-guilty plea under California law or would like to discuss your particular case with one of our California criminal defense attorneys, please do not hesitate to contact our firm.
+If you have questions about the ramifications of a not-guilty plea under California law or would like to discuss your particular case with one of our California criminal defense attorneys in Santa Barbara, CA, please do not hesitate to contact our firm.

 No Contest (Nolo Contendere)